+School District No. 23 (Central Okanagan)

+Policies And Procedures

+"Together We Learn"

+Section Four: Students

 2. Student Transportation Charge

-The Board may approve the charging of a portion of the cost to transport the student to and from school as per Policy 470.
+The Board may approve the charging of a portion of the cost to transport the student to and from school as per Policy 470 - Transportation Services Management.

 3. Educational Resource Materials

 Secondary and middle schools may require a deposit (caution fee) for equipment or materials on the following basis:

-- 3.1 individual fee - 3.2 family fee
+- 3.1 individual fee

+- 3.2 family fee

 Upon the return of such equipment or materials in working order and good condition, all of the deposit shall be refunded to the student.

 4. Activity Charges

-Schools may collect an activity charge (student council/supplemental field trips/extracurricular activities/cultural performance) providing the charge for the activity or resources does not relate directly to a prescribed outcome.
+Schools may collect an activity charge (student council/supplemental field studies/extracurricular activities/cultural performance) providing the charge for the activity or resources does not relate directly to required curricular competencies.
 Also, alternative activity must be provided to non-participating students.
 Activity charges should be on a cost-recovery basis or, where common among schools, shall be applied consistently and shall reflect reasonable cost recovery.

 5. Approval and Publication

-- 5.1 Applications for the charging of goods and services fees activity charges, and the requiring of deposits referred to in subsections 1 to 3 above, shall be submitted to the Superintendent of Schools or his designate for approval. - 5.2 Upon receiving approval of the applicable goods and services fees, student transportation charge, charges, and deposits, each school shall publish a schedule of such fees, charges and deposits, and shall make the schedule available to students and children registered under Section 13 of the School Act, and to the parents of those students before the beginning of the school year.
+- 5.1 Applications for the charging of goods and services fees activity charges, and the requiring of deposits referred to in subsections 1 to 3 above, shall be submitted to the Superintendent of Schools/CEO or designate for approval.

+- 5.2 Upon receiving approval of the applicable goods and services fees, student transportation charge, charges, and deposits, each school shall publish a schedule of such fees, charges and deposits, and shall make the schedule available to students and children registered under Section 13 of the School Act, and to the parents of those students before the beginning of the school year.

 6. Merchandise and Activities

 6.1 Merchandise:

-Schools will be free to sell a wide range of merchandise beyond the Goods and Services and supplies, a general list of such known merchandise must be approved by the principal and filed with the office of the Superintendent of Schools or his designate for information purposes.
+Schools will be free to sell a wide range of merchandise beyond the Goods and Services and supplies, a general list of such known merchandise must be approved by the principal and filed with the office of the Superintendent of Schools/CEO or designate for information purposes.

 6.2 Band instruments:

 Schools may charge a nominal fee (below market rate) for the rental of School District owned band instruments.
 The rental fee will be established by the school principal.

+"Together We Learn"

+Section Four: Students

 6.3 Activities:

-Although schools will be free to undertake a number of activities beyond those required in the educational program, a list of such known activities with estimated charges is to be approved by the principal and filed with the office of the Superintendent of Schools or his designate for information purposes.
+Although schools will be free to undertake a number of activities beyond those required in the educational program, a list of such known activities with estimated charges is to be approved by the principal and filed with the office of the Superintendent of Schools/CEO or designate for information purposes.
 6.4 Specialty Academy Fees: